docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

 An Anywhere object, providing access to available Anywhere servers.
+Only available when running in Anywhere configuration (discontinued).

 **Type**
-Anywhere object; read-only.
+Anywhere object.
 ----

 .. _app.Encoder: